Roger Mercado: House of Representatives (2016–2021)

 Elected in 2016, Mercado was re-elected as representative in 2019 under the ruling PDP–Laban.
 In December 2019, he left PDP-Laban to return to the Lakas–CMD party.

 Secretary of Public Works and Highways (2021–2022)

 On October 12, 2021, Mercado was appointed by President Rodrigo Duterte to become the Secretary of the Department of Public Works and Highways.
 He succeeded Mark Villar, who resigned from the post to run for senator.
 Because of the appointment, he withdrew his re-election bid for representative of Southern Leyte's 1st congressional district, which was then newly redistricted.
 His wife, Luz Mercado, ran for the re-election bid of Mercado, eventually winning as congresswoman.
 He served as secretary until Duterte ended his presidential term on June 30, 2022.

 Representative (2025–present)

 Mercado ran for representative of Southern Leyte's 1st congressional district in 2025 and won.
 He would succeed his wife Luz, who decided to run for mayor of Maasin instead of seeking re-election.
+On May 11, 2026, Mercado voted against the second impeachment of Vice President Sara Duterte, contrasting with the favorable vote of his wife Luz during the first impeachment of Duterte in 2025.